 - We have implemented stringent cleaning and safety practices to support the health and wellness of our guests and crewmembers.

 How You can Help

-- Please stay home if you feel sick, have a temperature exceeding 100.4 F or are experiencing COVID-19 symptoms.
+- Please stay home if you feel sick, have a temperature exceeding 100.4 F or are experiencing COVID-19 symptoms, including the following:

-- To help ensure we are not exceeding our capacity, please purchase tickets online, in advance of your visit.
+- Please purchase tickets online, in advance of your visit.